 Involvement in activities during this process can affect your intercollegiate eligibility.
-The following information is designed to help you protect your eligibility while you "test the waters."
+The following information is designed to help you protect your eligibility if you decide to "test the waters."

-Kev Dates:
+Key Dates:

-College Advisory Committee evaluation request deadline (to ensure an evaluation is completed): December 13, 2019.
-College Advisory Committee evaluation request final deadline (with no guarantee that a evaluation will be completed): December 30, 2019.
-Early-entry deadline for underclassmen: January 17, 2020.
-Early-entry withdrawal deadline for underclassmen (72 hours after early-entry deadline): midnight January 20, 2020.
-NFL Combine: February 24 through March 2, 2020, in Indianapolis, Indiana.
-2020 NFL Draft: April 23-25, 2020, in Las Vegas, Nevada.
+- College Advisory Committee evaluation request deadline (to ensure an evaluation is completed): December 13, 2024. - College Advisory Committee evaluation request final deadline (with no guarantee that an evaluation will be completed): January 3, 2025. - Early-entry deadline for underclassmen consideration for all-star game participation (postseason must be completed): January 6, 2025 - Early-entry deadline for underclassmen not participating in the CFP Championship game: January 15, 2025. - Early-entry deadline for underclassmen participating in the CFP Championship game January 24, 2025